enesduran/smpl_aug/README.md

 # SMPL AUGMENTATION LIBRARY

-We provide a framework for depth rendering and data augmentation of SMPL body model.
+We provide a framework for batch depth rendering and data augmentation of SMPL body model.
 We aim to show the effectiveness of our framework in some plausible use cases:

     1) Data augmentation tool for multiview noisy depth images
     2) Simulation accompanying kinect camera noise for a given RGB video

 Huge shoutout to [SMPLX](https://github.com/vchoutas/smplx), [SCULPT](https://github.com/soubhiksanyal/SCULPT_release), [SimKinect](https://github.com/ankurhanda/simkinect) implementations.

+Contributors: ...

 ### Creating Environment